vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

   <br/>
   •	LoadBalaner template is available from the catalogue
   <br/>
-  •	Vaid user on Redhat wich contains pull-secreat which will be passed to OpenShift ignition file.
+  •	Valid user on Redhat wich contains pull-secreat which will be passed to OpenShift configuration file.
   <br/>
   <br/>